jonathanwhitedev/santa-quiz/README.md

 Overall, I am very happy with the testing outcomes with lighthouse, HTML, and CSS validation.
 Js Hint was an invaluable tool to help make sense of javascript when certain functions were not performing as expected and would give you guidance on how to fix or improve.
 I had a couple of intances where I had not properly assigned a function, so this as extremely handy as a reminder.
 Jigsaw spotted anothe error I rectified where i was using "padding auto" on a button on line 210 of my CSS file which does nothing!
 This was swiftly removed as was causing validation issues.
 I have tested this website on a macbook pro with a 32 inch external monitor, an Ipad Pro, and a Iphone 13 pro max.
-I have also used reponsive design in Google dev tools with other devices such as a Surface Duo, Samsung galaxy devices including the fold, and other smaller devices of 280px max width.
+I have also used reponsive design in Google dev tools with other devices such as a Surface Duo, Samsung galaxy devices including the fold'.
 The CSS code was written first and foremost for a smartphone to save on time and to also accept that many people now use hones as a preferred way to browse the web.
-The ability to be scaled up with media queries for bigger devices when required.
+The ability to be scaled up with media queries for bigger devices when required.I made one small media query to enhance playing the game on bigger devices past 750px width.

 The website runs smoothly across all used devices with no glitches or errors.